unicode-org/message-format-wg/docs/why_mf_next.md

   there are no guardrails to keep people from using these poorly internationalized features.
 - Unable to support grammatical or personal gender selection well.
-  Using existing formatters such as `select` doesn't account for the grammatical needs of different gender categories across languages.
+  Existing selectors such as `select` cannot account for the grammatical needs of different gender categories across languages.
   Tools have no way to know what modifications are needed and developers have to understand the needs of current and future languages to succeed.